Goomboorian Campdraft Ride, AustraliaGo Back

 *The price does not include transfers to and from the ride (available for $200 AUD per person round trip), alcohol, flights or travel insurance.

 We require a 50% deposit to confirm your saddle seat with final payment due ten weeks before departure date.
-Payment can be made via direct debit or credit card which includes a 2% surcharge.
+Payment can be made via direct debit (Australian residents only) or credit card which includes a 2% surcharge.
 Contact us here if you would prefer a payment plan.

 Round trip transfers from the Sunshine Coast Airport (Maroochydore) are available for $200 AUD per person on arrival and departure day only.
 Guests are to arrive no later than 1pm on day one, and departing flights are to be booked after 4pm on the final day.